 What did develop since then though was my passion for on-demand broadcasts.
 My German-language recordings were not typical podcasts but they made me discover some in an app on my smartphone.
 Now I listen to podcasts very often and observe the new ones popping up every week.

 Since it takes just having a smartphone to start recording, sharing and listening to podcasts, they have a bright future ahead.
 They may cover many, many fields, including international relations.
-The best known think-tanks already know it and upload podcasts frequently.
+Best-known think-tanks already know it and upload podcasts frequently.
 Sometimes they are specially designed, sometimes they are audio versions of traditional debates and discussions.
-Both types work for me and hope will work for you, too.
+Both types work for me and hopefully will work for you, too.
 Please take a look at my selection.
 What would your list look like?

 ECFR’s World in 30 Minutes – the authorial idea developed by Mark Leonard, the ECFR’s Director, who weekly discusses various events, processes and trends shaping the world of today and tomorrow.
 I most liked the subseries of the last Summer, titled “The End of the World”, that included interviews with top authors and thinkers, i.e. my favourite Parag Khanna, the one and only Joseph Nye and as controversial as interesting Edward Luttwak.
 All the guests provide the audience with reading recommendations!

 Centre for European Reform – the first international relations podcasts I have listened to.
 As they last for approximately 10 minutes each, I have treated them as a nice break and refreshment at work.
 CER is a leading British think-tank focused especially on the EU issues.
 Hence, there is no better address if you want to understand Brexit and the future of the European Union (global, transatlantic and security issues are covered, too).
 Agata Gostyńska-Jakubowska, a Polish analyst and the Senior Research Fellow at the CER, largely contributes to these weekly podcasts.